Introduction

 Agriculture requires transportation, and most Nebraska crops

-and livestock were shipped to market by trains in the 1920s.
+and livestock were shipped to market by railroads in the 1920s.

 Written by Claudia Reinhardt.